suchat932/NHOS/nhos_configuration.md

 **BTC** address is the only mandatory information that needs to be present in the configuration and is part of the _**rig**_ section, while _**access**_ and _**network**_ sections can be left empty or removed from the configuration file if not needed.

 ### Rig
-This section is used to configure NiceHas OS mining feature.<br/>
+This section is used to configure NiceHash OS mining feature.<br/>

 `btc` - Your NiceHash BTC address. &nbsp;&nbsp;_**[mandatory]**_<br/>
-`worker` - Name your mining machine (sometimes refereed as `rig name`). &nbsp;&nbsp;_**[optional]**_<br/>
+`worker` - Name your mining machine (sometimes referred to as `rig name`). &nbsp;&nbsp;_**[optional]**_<br/>
 `group` - Put your mining machine into group. &nbsp;&nbsp;_**[optional]**_

 ### Access
 This section is used to configure SSH user for the remote network access to the mining machine.
-If you want to have remote network access to your mining machine you must fill in this section, otherwise leave it empty or remove from configuration file.<br/>
+If you want to have remote network access to your mining machine, you must fill in this section, otherwise leave it empty or remove from configuration file.<br/>

 `ssh` - SSH public key for user authentication. &nbsp;&nbsp;_**[optional]**_